ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

    With ``-XNoTemplateStagePersistence``, overriding the default, all of those are *disabled*.

-6. Extend the command line (TODO bikeshed!!) with a way to specify per-stage package dependencies and the like.
+#.
+Extend the command line (TODO bikeshed!!) with a way to specify per-stage package dependencies and the like.
    If/when GHC becomes multi-target, by default stages >= 0 take GHC's target platform / the packages host platform (where compiled code runs), while stages < 0 take GHC's host platform / the packages build platform (where GHC runs).
    But, the emitted platform can still be specified per-stage like the other flags.
    This is needed when building TH functions to be used from cross compiled code.

-7. When importing modules/packages, after applying the import offset ensure that the platforms match.
+#.
+When importing modules/packages, after applying the import offset ensure that the platforms match.
    Note that while each module only has bindings in its own stage 0, those bindings can contain quotes from stages greater than 0.
    All such quoted platforms need to match.

-8. Just as GHC defines ``*_HOST_OS`` and similar CPP identifiers today, it would define ``*_BUILD_*`` ones if you have any stage -1 package imports, and ``*_BUILD_*`` if you have any stage 1 package imports.
+#.
+Just as GHC defines ``*_HOST_OS`` and similar CPP identifiers today, it would define ``*_BUILD_*`` ones if you have any stage -1 package imports, and ``*_BUILD_*`` if you have any stage 1 package imports.

 Cabal
 ~~~~~~~~~~~~

-1. Extend the ``build-depends`` syntax with a stage number.
+#.
+Extend the ``build-depends`` syntax with a stage integer offset parameter.
    N.B ``build-tool-depends`` can be thought of as a stage -1 executable dependencies list.
    `https://github.com/haskell/cabal/issues/5411`_ asks for a ``run-tool-depends`` which would be nothing but a stage 0 executable depends.
    ``setup-depends`` can also be thought of as a stage -1 executable dependencies list.

-2. Replace today's "qualified goals" with a notion "per-stage coherence".
+#.
+Replace today's "qualified goals" with a notion "per-stage coherence".
    In particular, existing qualified dependencies from ``setup-depends`` and ``build-tool-depends`` are from stage *n* to *n - 1*;
    that the stages are different alone explains why versions are allowed to differ.
    However a *-n* dependency composed with an *n* dependency create a 0 dependency, which as all the usual version coherence restrictions.